 Some people claim that it’s impossible to brush their beard when it isn’t wet.
 This is the number one reason most people give for brushing their beard in the shower.

-For those with more stubborn, curly beards, it is sometimes necessary to run through your beard with a wide-toothed beard comb before brushing.
-This will de-tangle the hairs, resulting in the brush gliding through your beard.
-Fewer snags equal fewer breakages.
+For those with more stubborn, curly beards, it is sometimes necessary to run through your beard with a wide-toothed beard comb (Amazon Link) before brushing.
+This should de-tangle the hair, making it easier for the brush to glide through.

 What you use to groom your beard matters